Thursday, August 6, 2009

 Just came back from an awesome self defense workshop by Marcos Escobar, a Brazilian Jiu-Jitsu black belt with many championship titles from prestigious BJJ/grappling competitions.

 Although I already had some training and exposure to self defense from my Karate and Boxing background, I was keen to see it from the BJJ perspective.
-I also took this as the opportunity to meet up with few buddies like Aaron and Eugene.
+I also took this as the opportunity to meet up with few friends like Aaron and Eugene.

 The seminar started with Marcos introducing himself and asking the participants to do the same.
 Marcos is a real friendly guy and the informal atmosphere in the gym made this seminar fun and interesting.